5.ϟϟ-Freiwilligen-Sturmbrigade „Wallonien“ subordinated to „Wiking“

 SS Assault Brigade Wallonien trapped in the Cherkassy pocket

 At the conclusion of the fighting in the West Caucasus in the winter of 1942-43, the Légion Wallonie was returned to Belgium to be reconstituted as a mechanized formation and to recruit new members.
-The 5.SS-Freiwilligen-Sturm-Brigade Wallonien was declared combat-ready in November 1943 and was rushed to the middle Dnieper River sector
+5.SS-Freiwilligen-Sturm-Brigade Wallonien was declared combat-ready in Nov.
+1943 and was rushed to the middle Dnieper River sector

 2 comments: